Designer Halloween Pumpkins

 World-renowned in the field of culinary art, Ray Duey approaches his fruits and vegetables with the eye of a floral designer, and the hand of an engraver.
 Floral motifs and intricate line-work are his signature designs, and his portfolio includes more complicated commissions—he once recreated The Last Supper from five watermelons.

-In 2010, he was invited to the annual Halloween event at the White House, where he and a team of food sculptors built a haunted house out of pumpkins.
+He has also been invited to the annual Halloween event at the White House, where he and a team of food sculptors built a haunted house out of pumpkins.
 The 3 foot-by-4 foot landscape featured trees of pumpkin stems, shingles from pumpkin slices, and rooftops of seeds.

 Shawn Feeney's talent for capturing the psychological depth of a pumpkin's character may owe a depth of gratitude to a job he held several years ago, as a Forensic Artist for a the Long Island Police Department.
 He spent two years drawing "thieves, kidnappers, and other criminal suspects while interviewing crime witnesses."
 As many artists will agree, experience often becomes the art, and Feeney's pumpkins do look poised for Halloween antics.